IamHamzaAziz/dip-matlab/README.md

 ### image-grayscale-and-histogram.m

-This script demonstrates basic image manipulation and analysis.
+This script demonstrates image manipulation and analysis.
 It covers the following core functionalities:

 - **Image Loading and Display:** Reads and visualizes an input image.
 - **Grayscale Conversion:** Converts a color image to its grayscale equivalent.